00

 Audience cap

 Limit the number of users affected per run.
-Protects against misconfigured conditions that match everyone.
+This protects against accidentally misconfigured conditions that match too many people.

 4. 04

-A SHA-256 hash prevents the exact same automation from firing twice in the same time window.
+A strict tracking system prevents the exact same automation from firing twice for the same person in the same time window.
 Zero duplicates.

 5. 05